lekoOwO/vtbackup/Readme.md

 This project contains all scripts you need to automatically grab live streams from several channels.

+Highlights:

+1. Auto download live streams when it starts

+2. Callback function.
+Allowing to upload to GDrive, OneDrive...(rclone supported) after videos are downloaded.

+3. Address Pool to prevent HTTP 429 error from Youtube.

+4. Using a light-weight Alpine Linux!

+5. Telegram notification

+6. Monitored channels are easy to be added

 ## Requirements

 - Alpine Linux